-How partially blind became totally blind drunk and led to an impromptu re-enactment of ‘Scent of a
+How partially blind became totally blind drunk and led to a re-enactment of ‘Scent of a Woman’’

 Times was when my work used to take me to Dubai, where I’ d meet up with an old school friend, Wilf and the two of us would kick over the traces (those being the days when my MS hadn’t taken away my ability to kick!).
 Wilf had been living there for over 20 years, more or less since leaving school.
 He’s done very well as an oil trader and lives in very posh surrounds, on a polo estate.
 It’s perpetual seventh heaven for Wilf as he’s a very enthusiastic polo player.